idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - Smart (Can code, understands, sees critical paths)
   - Teach me something you deeply understand
-  - Walk through X, and Y, how do you, explain the trade offs.
+  - Walk through X, and Y, how do you, explain the tradeoffs.
 - Get things done (wants to ship, owns it):
   - What matters to you?
   - Tell me something hard you did?
   - Tell me your favorite parts?
 - EQ: (Not an asshole, Continuous Learning, Sees impact off his action, self aware, Team First )
   - Tell me a time you got in a fight
-  - Tell me the hardest feedback you received.
+  - Tell me the hardest feedback you received
   - Tell me the hardest feedback you gave

 ### Do they prefer to hire only experienced folks

-I need a pipeline of developers for mentorship, fan out and succession planning.
+I need a pipeline of developers for mentorship, fan out, and succession planning.

 Need a Principal per 30 people.